-Linwood Arts is committed to artist development and community development via arts participation.
+Linwood Arts is committed to artist development through our exhibition programme and community development via participation in our creative spaces.
 We hold large exhibitions in Eastside Gallery & small ones in the Mini Gallery, offer low-cost art & craft classes in our Artroom, and hire our spaces for arts-related activities and events such as singing, dancing and performing arts, all within a beautiful heritage building, one block east of Fitzgerald Ave in Õtautahi, Christchurch.

 The Linwood Community Arts Centre (Linwood Arts for short) is an integral project of Te Whare Roimata Trust, a not-for-profit, Treaty-based, community development organisation.

 Firmly entwined in the Trust’s kaupapa are the principles of bi-cultural partnership, whānau development, local participation and leadership.
 These in turn inform the programming aims of Linwood Arts.
 We have particularly strong connections to the creative community of Christchurch’s Inner City East.

 Linwood Arts operates largely through the generosity of our volunteers.